bootstrap-vue/bootstrap-vue/src/components/form-timepicker/README.md

 The setting of the `hour12` prop will affect which [`hourCycle`](#understanding-the-hourcycle) is resolved for formatting the hours spinbutton.
-Note that while this may affect the format of the hour spinbutton, the formated time string result _may_ show the `'h12` or `'h23'` format due to limitations in the client `Intl.DateTimeFormat` support for a particular locale.
+Note that while this may affect the format of the hour spinbutton, but the formated time string result _may_ show the `'h12` or `'h23'` format due to limitations in the client `Intl.DateTimeFormat` support for a particular locale.
 It is therefore **recommended to leave the `hour12` prop set to `null` (default)**, so show the locale default time/hour formatting.

 ## Accessibility